Skip to menu Skip to content

 In response to these requests, numerous advance consultations were held.
 The purpose of these was to see how willing producers were to change the system.
 November 2023 saw the passing of Bill 28, which amends the Farm Producers Act.
 As a result, the UPA is now allowed to set new parameters for determining assessment amounts.

-Following a rigorous consultation process with members in 2025, a resolution was passed at the General Congress in December that lays the groundwork for a new and more equitable dues system.
+Following a rigorous consultation process with members, a resolution of intent was passed at the General Congress in December 2025, that lays the groundwork for a new and more equitable dues system.

-Is the new dues system being used to increase the UPA’s budget?
+Is the new dues system being used to increase UPA’s revenues?

-Increasing the budget is not the goal of the new dues system.
+Increasing UPA's revenues is not the goal of the new dues system.
 The system is designed to address financing needs that have already been identified.
 Under the new proposed system, the amount paid by each farm business will change in order to ensure greater equity.

 Will financing from contributions collected through joint plans remain in place?